louisa1109/ADS-Project--Section-3_PickEat/README.md

 Our app has four main functions:
 1. It allows the user to have a better meal organisation thanks to the available calendar.
 2. The app displays recipes based on the ingredients that the user provides.
-3. It allows the user to search among the available recipes and chose the one they prefer.
+3. It allows the user to search among the available recipes and chose the one he prefers.
 4. It allows the user to store the ingredients in a shopping list.

 # Installation